emapco/CA-project/README.md

     The step function supports the ability to pass a custom rule function to allow the user to implement their own rules.
     Added guard clauses to various methods so that the class properly handles failure modes.
     Also defined a method for printing an error message depending on the error code given.

+    12/10/2022: Emmanuel: Added parallelization with the aid of OpenMP directives.
+    Updated makefiles to create new parallelized targets.
+The makefiles support Linux and Mac OSX OpenMP systems.
+    Class implementation and utility object files are now combined into a single library object file.